Maungapōhatu: Early years

 Rua arrived at this isolated outpost as the winter of 1907 set in.
 During the first year the potato crop failed and there were no pigs to be had.
 At least fifty people died that winter, most of them children, from the inadequacy of the houses, an outbreak of typhoid which came from the valley camps, and a measles epidemic which devastated the community.
 Sometimes there was nothing to eat but huhu, and the coarse toi leaves, normally used only for clothing.
 Nonetheless, from this inauspicious beginning the community struggled on to a first summer of plenty.
-Two groups had come together to build te pa tapu o te atua, the sacred pā of the Lord; about half the entire Tuhoe tribe; and the Whakatohea, who through confiscation were almost landless.
+Two groups had come together to build te pa tapu o te atua, the sacred pā of the Lord; about half the entire Tūhoe tribe; and the Whakatōhea, who through confiscation were almost landless.
 To signify the union between these two Mataatua tribes, Rua constructed the "House of the Lord", Hiruharama Hou, built with two gables.
-One side was for the Tuhoe and the other for the Whakatohea.
+One side was for the Tūhoe and the other for the Whakatōhea.

-Built between 1907–1908, Maungapohatu "was an impressive settlement with its own courthouse, bank, and council room.
+Built between 1907–1908, Maungapōhatu "was an impressive settlement with its own courthouse, bank, and council room.
 The streets were lit with oil lamps and it had its own water system, with separated pools for washing and cooking.
 The families set up their own rules of conduct, which were enforced through a council of elders and their prophet leader.
 In these first years, about 500 or 600 people lived at Maungapohatu."
 Rua attempted to create a new system of land ownership and land usage with a strong communal basis but which also emphasised the concept of family ownership of property.